ageller/ScatterView/README.md

 ![banner](banner.png)

-A WebGL tool to display output from scattering simulations
+A WebGL tool to display output from scattering simulations.
+This tool contains a GUI with many options that you can use to customize the view of your model.
+The keyboard and/or mouse can be used to change the camera location and time.
+The GUI also enables the user to capture screen grabs and movies.

 A live version is available [here](https://ageller.github.io/Scatter_WebGL/).